ahmadbeirkdar/Library-Management-Software/README.md

 * classes.py, pretty clear, where the classes for the parser, books and users is stored, I don't see this file changing drastically for now.
 Maybe some small additions or changes

+* guisetup.py, this file is just to setup all the classes and functions for the gui, it will most likely expand

+* gui folder, includes everything gui

 http://ahmad.ltd